How will COVID- 19 (Coronavirus) impact Summer Session?

 Yes, you are invited to apply to multiple courses on your application.
-If your first choice is full, we will review your application and consider you for placement in other courses you listed.
+If your first choice is full or will not be available online, we will review your application and consider you for placement in other courses you listed.
 Complete your application as soon as possible for the best chance to take your preferred class!

 I attended the program last summer; how do I reapply?

 Students who have attended a previous Summer Session should complete a new application by providing their personal information in the online application along with the application fee and updated school transcripts, though other materials do not need to be resubmitted.
 Returning applicants should submit an essay indicating their interest in the courses they are applying to, but do not need to respond to a second essay, solicit new recommendations, or submit another graded writing sample.
 Simply enter "Summer 2019" as the first/last names of the recommenders and in the essay fields, unless you wish to have new recommendation letters submitted for the current application.

 Applicants to the Research in the Biological Sciences (RIBS) program must submit an entirely new application, including essays, recommendations, and transcripts, even if they were wait-listed last year, or if they attended another Summer Session program.